cloud-barista/docs/CONTRIBUTING.md

 Before we get started, here are a few things we expect from you (and that you should expect from others):

 * Be kind and thoughtful in your conversations around this project.
 We all come from different backgrounds and projects, which means we likely have different perspectives on "how open source is done."
 Try to listen to others rather than convince them that your way is correct.
-* Open Source Guides are released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+* Cloud-Barista are released with a [Contributor Code of Conduct](./contributing/CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.
 * If you open a pull request, please ensure that your contribution passes all tests.
 If there are test failures, you will need to address them before we can merge your contribution.
 * When adding content, please consider if it is widely valuable.
 Please don't add references or links to things you or your employer have created as others will do so if they appreciate it.

 ## How to contribute

-If you'd like to contribute, start by searching through the [issues](https://github.com/github/opensource.guide/issues) and [pull requests](https://github.com/github/opensource.guide/pulls) to see whether someone else has raised a similar idea or question.
+If you'd like to contribute, start by searching through the each framework's issues and pull requests to see whether someone else has raised a similar idea or question.

-If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following:
+If you don't see your idea listed, and you think it fits into the goals of this project, do one of the following:
 * **If your contribution is minor,** such as a typo fix, open a pull request.
-* **If your contribution is major,** such as a new guide, start by opening an issue first.
+* **If your contribution is major,** such as a new idea, start by opening an issue, email, or any other method first with the owners.
 That way, other people can weigh in on the discussion before you do any work.

+When processing a pull request, see [how to open a pull request(Korean)](./contributing/how_to_open_a_pull_request-ko.md)

 ## Style guide
-If you're writing content, see the [style guide](./docs/styleguide.md) to help your prose match the rest of the Guides.
+If you're writing content, see the [style guide](./contributing/style_guide.md) to help your content match the rest of the project.

 ## Setting up your environment

-This site is powered by [Jekyll](https://jekyllrb.com/).
-Running it on your local machine requires a working [Ruby](https://www.ruby-lang.org/en/) installation with [Bundler](https://bundler.io/).

-Once you have that set up, run:

-    script/bootstrap
-    script/server

-…and open http://localhost:4000 in your web browser.
+See each framework's guides.

 ## Community

-Discussions about the Open Source Guides take place on this repository's [Issues](https://github.com/github/opensource.guide/issues) and [Pull Requests](https://github.com/github/opensource.guide/pulls) sections.
-Anybody is welcome to join these conversations.
-There is also a [mailing list](http://eepurl.com/cecpnT) for regular updates.

-Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
-Keeping communication public means everybody can benefit and learn from the conversation.
+Under Construction.
+(slack, mailing list)